Germany faces grim COVID milestone with leadership in flux | Health

 - Germany

-Germany is poised to pass the mark of 100,000 deaths from COVID-19 this week, a somber milestone that several of its neighbors crossed months ago but which Western Europe's most populous nation had hoped to avoid.

-Discipline, a robust health care system, and the rollout of multiple vaccines — one of them homegrown — were meant to stave off a winter surge of the kind that hit Germany last year.
+“Sadly, the coronavirus still hasn't been beaten,” Scholz said.
+“Every day we see new records as far as the number of infections are concerned.”
+German officials — from outgoing Chancellor Angela Merkel to state governors and the three parties now poised for power — have been criticised for failing to take decisive steps to flatten the curve of infections during the transition period since September's nation election.

+Doctors and virologists have been warning for months that Germany faces a surge in new cases that could overwhelm its health care system, even as senior politicians politicians dangled the prospect of further lifting pandemic restrictions.

-In practice, Germans faced a confusing array of pandemic rules, lax enforcement, and a national election — followed by a drawn-out government transition during which senior politicians dangled the prospect of further lifting restrictions even as the infection rate rose. ''Nobody had the guts to take the lead and announce unpopular measures," said Uwe Janssens, who heads the intensive care department at the St. Antonius hospital in Eschweiler, west of Cologne.
+''Nobody had the guts to take the lead and announce unpopular measures,” said Uwe Janssens, who heads the intensive care department at the St Antonius hospital in Eschweiler, west of Cologne.

 “This lack of leadership is the reason we are here now,” he said.

-Doctors like Janssens are bracing for an influx of coronavirus patients as confirmed cases hit fresh daily highs that experts say are also being fuelled by vaccine skeptics.
+Doctors like Janssens are bracing for an influx of coronavirus patients as confirmed cases hit fresh daily highs that experts say is also being fuelled by vaccine sceptics.

 Resistance to getting the shot — including the one developed by German company BioNTech together with US partner Pfizer — remains strong among a sizeable minority of the country.
-Vaccination rates have stalled at 68 percent of the population, far short of 75 percent or higher than the government had aimed for.
+Vaccination rates have stalled at 68% of the population, far short of the 75% or higher that the government had aimed for.

-"We've increasingly got younger people in intensive care," said Janssens. ''The amount of time they're treated is significantly longer and it blocks intensive care beds for a longer period."
-Older people who got vaccinated early in 2021 are also seeing their immunity wear off, making them vulnerable to serious illness again, he said.
-Echoing problems seen during the initial vaccine rollout, authorities have struggled to meet the demand for boosters even as they tried to encourage holdouts to get their first shot.

-While AfD is not expected to win any of Germany's four regional elections next year, experts say political campaigns can distract from tough topics like tackling the pandemic.

-"Often the focus is on things that will drive voting, rather than unpopular decisions," said Catherine Smallwood, a coronavirus expert at the World Health Organization's office for Europe.

-"That can contribute to the virus spreading if measures and decision-making are not taken in a timely and … concrete manner they as they have to be," Smallwood said in a recent interview.
+Merkel's spokesman acknowledged Wednesday that “there are many experts who doubt that what's been decided so far, as sensible and important as it is, will be enough to slow the wave (of infections)”.

 Germany's disease control agency on reported a record 66,884 newly confirmed cases Wednesday, and 335 deaths.
 The total death toll from COVID-19 stood at 99,768 since the start of the pandemic, the Robert Koch Institute said.
-German weekly Die Zeit, which conducts its count based on local health authority figures, said the 100,000 thresholds had already been passed.
+German weekly Die Zeit, which conducts its own count based on local health authority figures, said the 100,000 threshold had already been passed.

 Germany boasted almost four times as many intensive care beds per capita as Italy had then, a factor that experts say was key to the low German death toll at the time.